Your Labour Team in West Barnes

 John is West Barnes through and through and has lived here for more than 20 years.
 He cares passionately about the local area and has taken on leading roles in the Raynes Park and West Barnes Residents’ Association alongside his wife Clare.
 Previously serving as Treasurer for 12 years, John is now the co-editor of the RPWBRA’s popular community booklet The Guide, which is delivered to more than 2,000 homes, businesses, and community venues in the local area with the help of a fantastic network of volunteers.

 John worked as teacher, specialising in maths, for 25 years, then became a School Finance Officer after retiring from full-time teaching.
 He knows his stuff and is good with numbers.
-He has been impressed with the financial management of Labour-run Merton Council which has continued to protect frontline services for older and vulnerable residents, secure value for money, and deliver more of what people in West Barnes want.
-John has welcomed the decision of Merton Council to freeze the main element of Council Tax this year, which they’ve only been able to do by being strong on the finances, and keep it £400 cheaper than neighbouring Liberal Democrat-run Kingston Council.
-He knows this will go a long way to helping people with their family finances whilst the cost of living continues to rise.
+He has been impressed with the financial management of Labour-run Merton Council which has continued to protect frontline services for older and vulnerable residents, secure value for money, and deliver more of what people in West Barnes want – all while freezing the main element of Council Tax.

 -